 Grow Your Own Kitchen Herb Garden

 Growing your own Kitchen Herbs can be one of the easiest things to grow for the budding gardener.
 Gardening can be fun and rewarding.
 Nothing beats cooking with fresh herbs from your very own garden.
+If you are new to gardening or growing herbs, it is best to start with a type of plant that is easy to grow and will guarantee success.

+Herbs are easy to grow from seeds, and there are hundreds of different herbs that the home gardener can grow.
 Most of my gardening experience comes from helping my mom with a garden when I was younger.
 As I grew older and eventually claimed the land of my own (with my hubby) I started experimenting with growing my own herbs.

 In the beginning, I experiment a lot.
-I had plenty of failures, but I also had great success with plants that weren’t even suppose to grow here in Upstate New York.
+I had plenty of failures, but I also had great success with plants that weren’t even supposed to grow here in Upstate New York.
 Like Luffa Gourd or my Avocado Tree Who knew?

-I honestly think it must have been pure dumb luck because the longer I gardened, the more I learned and started to get figure out which herbs grow well and which do not.
+I honestly think it must have been pure dumb luck because the longer I gardened, the more I learned and started to figure out which herbs grow well and which do not.

 About Herb Gardening

-Herb gardening is different than growing a flower or vegetable garden.
+Herb gardening is different from growing a flower or vegetable garden.
 Most grow quickly from seed.
 Others will reseed themselves and will give you fresh new plants that will continue to grow over the years to come.
+Here are a few simple steps that can get you started with your very own herb garden.

 1. Gather Your Materials Needed